Cheapest and Best Homeowners Insurance in North Carolina as Rated by Customers in 2023

-As a homeowner, you probably don’t want to think about something damaging your home and requiring a homeowners insurance claim.
+As a homeowner, you probably don't want to think about something damaging your home and requiring a homeowners insurance claim.
 However, you have to be prepared because, unfortunately, there are a number of things that may lead to a claim ranging from storm damage to a break-in or an injury to a third party.
-Don’t you want to be sure you have one of the best North Carolina homeowners insurance companies to protect your home?
+You want to be sure you have one of the best North Carolina homeowners insurance companies to protect your home.

 On this page:

 - Best homeowners insurance rates in North Carolina for a $200K dwelling

 - Best homeowners insurance rates in North Carolina for a $400K dwelling

 - North Carolina disaster statistics

 Among the five companies analyzed, Nationwide offers the cheapest home insurance rates on average for a $200K North Carolina Home.
 You can compare average homeowners insurance rates in North Carolina for five companies in the table below for a $200K home.

 |North Carolina Farm Bureau Mutual Insurance Company||$853|

 These rates are based on a $200,000 dwelling with the following coverage limits: $100,000 personal property, $20,000 loss of use, $20,000 other structures, $300,000 liability and $5,000 medical.
 The policy has a $1,000 deductible.
 The house used for the profile was constructed in 2004 and the individual had a good insurance score.
 The rates displayed should only be used for comparative purposes as individual rates in North Carolina will differ.
 Rate data is provided by Quadrant Information Services.